openneuron/PIVOT/README.md

   * See http://kim.bio.upenn.edu/software/idv.shtml for more details.

 ## Installation
   * Main Program: Please copy and paste the following command to R console.
-Upgrading R and Rstudio to the latest version is strongly recommended.
+  * Upgrading R and Rstudio to the latest version (R > 3.2, Rstudio > 1.0.0) is strongly recommended.

 ```
 # Load